Arun2024-AI/javascript-coding-practice/program-writing.md

 <br/>

-## Q. Write a function that takes a string as arugment and remove the first 3 characters from it?
+## Q. Write a function that takes a string as argument and remove the first 3 characters from it?

 **Examples:**